Information on Submitting Ticks

 much do you charge to test a tick?

-Tick testing is offered by The Connecticut Agricultural Experiment Station as a public service and there is no fee for tick identification and/or testing.
-Municipalities or local health departments/districts may charge a nominal fee for handling and mailing.
+Tick testing is offered by The Connecticut Agricultural Experiment Station as a public service and there is no cost for tick identification or testing.
+However, towns or local health departments may charge a small fee for handling and mailing.

 What information should be submitted with the tick?

-The CAES Tick Submission Form should be completely filled out and packaged along with your tick.
-Please read the entire form carefully to ensure you are providing the proper information.
+You should completely fill out the CAES Tick Submission Form and package it along with your tick.
+Please read the entire form carefully and provide the proper information.
 Please leave a note if you are submitting more than one tick with a single submission form.

 Tick